MarcEscandell/ALPypeRL/docs/CommonIssues.rst

 Most common issues and how to troubleshoot them
 ################################################

-These are some of the most common issues captured by users when seting up or running ALPypeRL:
+These are some of the most common issues captured by users when seting up or running *ALPypeRL*:

 * Your AnyLogic model never stops or reaches the end and gets stuck.
 * You missed implementing ``ALPypeRLClientController`` required methods.